 Happy Fall of Saigon anyone?
 The Fall of Saigon was the conclusion of the 19-year armed struggle of the Vietnam War on April 30, 1975.
 North Vietnam was a Communist country while South Vietnam had the Vietnamese First Policy.
 Ngo Dimh Diem (who was later assassinated in Ho Chi Minh City).
 One might compare Ngo Dimh Diem to Emperor Ferdinand E. Marcos Sr.

 Isn't it ironic that Ho Chi Minh NEVER got honored by the CPP-NPA?
 Ho's portrait is nowhere to be seen compared to Karl Marx, Frederick Engels, Vladimir Lenin (who hated palamunins), Joseph Stalin, and Mao Zedong.
-Ho led a revolt that eventually toppled down Ngo's regime.
+Ho led a revolt that eventually toppled Ngo's regime.
 Ho started out as a pastry chef and became a revolutionary leader.
-Think about it that Ho himself is more honorable than Sison.
+Think about it Ho himself is more honorable than Sison.
 Ho stayed in the mountains with his recruits.
 Do I need to mention Ho succeeded where Joma failed?

 In January 1973, the United States and North Vietnam concluded a final peace agreement, ending open hostilities between the two nations.
 War between North and South Vietnam continued, however, until April 30, 1975, when DRV forces captured Saigon, renaming it Ho Chi Minh City (Ho himself died in 1969).